Synanceia

-Synanceia is a genus of ray-finned fish belonging to the subfamily Synanceiinae, the stonefishes, which is classified within the family Scorpaenidae, the scorpionfishes and relatives.
-Stonefishes are venomous, dangerous, and fatal to humans.
-They are the most venomous fish known.
+Synanceia is a genus of ray-finned fish belonging to the subfamily Synanceiinae, the stonefish, which is classified within the family Scorpaenidae, the scorpionfish and close relatives.
+Stonefish are the most venomous fish known; stings can be fatal to humans.
 They are found in the coastal regions of the Indo-Pacific.
+They are sometimes confused with the freshwater lionfish.

 Taxonomy

 Synanceia was first described as a genus in 1801 by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider with Scorpaena horrida, which had been described by Carl Linnaeus in 1766 from Ambon Island (Indonesia), as its type species.
 The genus Synanceia is classified within the tribe Synanceiini which is one of three tribes in the subfamily Synanceeinae within the family Scorpaenidae.
-However, other authorities regard Synanceiidae as a valid family and the Synanceiini as the subfamily Synanceiinae.
+Despite this, other authorities regard Synanceiidae as a valid family and the Synanceiini as the subfamily Synanceiinae.
 The genus name Synanceia is made up of syn, meaning "with", and angeíon, which means "cavity", an allusion to the large, cavernous heads of the species considered to be in the genus.